Juris Doctor (JD)

 Housing is not included in your fees.
 On campus residence options are available.

-The Program of Legal Studies for Native People (PLSNP) is an eight-week summer course offered through the University of Saskatchewan's Native Law Centre that provides Aboriginal students from across Canada an opportunity to study first-year property law before beginning law school.
+The Native Law Centre Summer Program (formerly the Program of Legal Studies for Native People) is an eight-week summer course offered through the University of Saskatchewan's Wiyasiwewin Mikiwahp Native Law Centre that provides Aboriginal students from across Canada an opportunity to study first-year property law before beginning law school.
 Many students take this course as a condition of their acceptance to law school.

 Join a distinguished group of alumni